Resource Conservation and Recovery Act 40th Anniversary

-Today, the RCRA program advances environmental stewardship, cleanups and sustainable materials management (SMM); and it continues to promote economic growth and green job creation.
+Today, the RCRA program advances environmental stewardship, cleanups and circular economy; and it continues to promote economic growth and green job creation.
 EPA is committed to ensuring RCRA continues to evolve to meet the challenges of a dynamic future.

 As RCRA celebrated its 40th year, EPA convened leading organizations and stakeholders from federal, state and local governments, industry, nonprofits, and the academic community to start the conversation about once again definition priorities to inform the next generation of solid and hazardous waste and materials management.
 On December 8, 2016, EPA hosted the RCRA Next Stakeholder Forum, which brought together key stakeholders to discuss four main themes that encompass emerging challenges for developing effective waste and materials management policy and opportunities to address these issues with new and innovative solutions.
 These four themes were: